Electrical Utility Lineworker Program

 - National projection of over 5,000 job openings per year.

-- Michigan projection of 100 job openings per year.
+- Michigan projection of over 100 job openings per year.

 - Median pay annually is over $63,000.
 (That’s over $30 an hour!)